jstolc/hello-world/README.md

 hello-world
 ===========

-`hello-world` is an example of "Hello World" web application and its automated deployment using bash script.
+`hello-world` is an example of "Hello World" web application and its automated deployment using Docker.
 The web app is a Servlet written in Java, which is plugged-in into Tomcat's webapps directory inside the Docker container.
+For convenient deployment, all commands are executed by a single script.

-## Prerequisites
+### Prerequisites

 hello-world requires an instance of Linux OS that uses `yum` as package manager.
 Functionality was tested on a freshly installed CentOS 7 and that is also a recommended platform to run this project on.
 Installation media used: [link](http://ftp.heanet.ie/pub/centos/7.9.2009/isos/x86_64/CentOS-7-x86_64-Minimal-2009.iso).

-## Installation
+### Installation

 1. Make sure your system is connected to the internet
 2. Log in as "root"